Skip To Main Content

 Dr. Brandon James O’Neil

-Brandon James O’Neil (C’16) is a poet and scholar from Rochester, Michigan, currently living on Manhattan’s Upper East Side.
+Brandon James O’Neil (C’16) Principia College visiting faculty, is a poet and scholar from Rochester, Michigan, currently living on Manhattan’s Upper East Side.
 He completed his Ph.D. in English at the University of Iowa with a dissertation focusing on the final published writings of Walt Whitman.
 He also serves as Managing Editor of the Walt Whitman Quarterly Review and is a member of the Modern Language Association and the National Council of Teachers of English.
 For Whitman’s birthday in 2019, he co-curated the exhibition, Walt Whitman: A Bicentennial Celebration, at the University of Iowa Libraries.
 The same year, O’Neil presented at the Art and Psyche conference at UCSB and the annual conference of the American Literature Association in Boston.
-He taught at Principia College as a visiting faculty member during the spring and fall semesters of 2021, leading classes in literary editing, literature of the Civil War, the poetry of William Carlos Williams, and American women’s poetry.
+He teaches at Principia College as a visiting faculty member, leading classes in literary editing, literature of the Civil War, the poetry of William Carlos Williams, and American women’s poetry.
 His poems and essays have appeared in the Christian Science SentinelPlough Quarterly, Image, and elsewhere.
 Recently, his translation of the ancient Chinese classic, The Book of Filial Piety (孝經), was featured in the annual Journal of Daoist Studies, published by the University of Hawaii.

 Brandon James O’Neil